 The service combines the perks of cloud computing and video conferencing.
 As a result, a less hardware-demanding solution is born.
 When all the capabilities of such services are stored in the cloud, users don’t need in-house servers that can be difficult to maintain and expensive.
 Zoom still requires a computer or smartphone, headphones, and microphone, but a cloud-based solution provides much more streamlined conferencing that can be quickly used in emergency cases with little complication.
 The COVID-19 outbreak and subsequent quarantine measures showed that the service can be a life (or job) saver.

 Zoom’s wonderful usability derives from the fact that the service was created with non-tech users in mind.
 It has a simple interface, quick registration, and sign-in, and doesn’t require much user information to start.
-Other perks of the service include, but are not limited to:
+Other perks of the Zoom integration with website include, but are not limited to:

 1. Management made simple.
 When you keep all your tasks in the cloud, it is easier to keep up with them.
 Frequent reports are also useful for business since you can confirm how successful your video conferencing is.